 In case you are alone in your apartment, take advantage of the technology that we have today.
 Call your friends and family via WhatsApp, Viber, or Facebook.

 If you don’t have anyone to talk to, there are certain hotlines in your country that you can call and reach out to.

 Think of Something to Look Forward To

-One of the things that I always do to help myself get through a difficult situation is by giving myself something to look forward to.
+One of the things that I always do to help myself get through a difficult situation is to give myself something to look forward to.
 This helps me see past the current situation that I am in.

 For example, I have been staying at home for more than a month now due to the community quarantine, I have been planning in my head where I’d take my family after the quarantine is lifted.
 I’m thinking about where I could take them for lunch or perhaps dinner once we are allowed to go out.
 This may be a very simple plan but it gives me something to look forward to.

-I’m also thinking a few months far ahead to keep myself excited.
-I’m thinking about where I would go next summer (2021).
+I’m also thinking a few months ahead to keep myself excited.
+I’m thinking about where I will go next summer (2021).

 Explore your Creative Side